Bouncing on your ads? You don’t want that… Do you?

 2. Not using (or using poor quality) landing pages

-When a visitor clicks your ad, they usually want to be taken straight to the product or service they’re looking for.
+When visitors click your ad, they usually want to be taken straight to the product or service they’re looking for.
 Not just your standard home page or ‘contact us’ page.

 The best way to get and keep customers on your site is to use a landing page.